JirzyKerklaan/Skiter/README.md

 ![Skiter](https://87252.stu.sd-lab.nl/GitHub/Skiter.PNG)

 ## About SKITER
 Skiter is a social media platform inspired by Twitter and Instagram, built by me and a classmate.
-During the project, my focus was on the front-end development, specifically designing and implementing the visual aspects and user interactions.
-We chose to build the application using Laravel and TailwindCSS.
-Laravel provided a solid foundation for handling various functionalities and integrating different components, while TailwindCSS empowered us to create an attractive and responsive user interface using its pre-built CSS classes.
-Together, Laravel and TailwindCSS enabled us to deliver a dynamic and user-friendly social media experience named Skiter.
+During the project, my focus was on the front and back-end development, specifically designing and implementing the visual aspects, and building functionalities like uploading images or giving feedback on posts.

 ### Why did we use Laravel

 We decided to use Laravel because we wanted to learn a new back-end framework.
-Since both of us were familiar with writing PHP code, we searched for a PHP framework on Google, and we concluded that Laravel was the best choice for us.
+Since both of us were familiar with writing PHP code, we searched for a PHP framework on Google, and Laravel seemed to be the best choice for us.

 ### Why did we use TailwindCSS